What Is Ransomware?

 Google have also implemented new device rules for Mobile Management, allowing G Suite admins to define custom rules that trigger on device events.
-So if an event occurs on one of your organisations devices, that’s been specified in a custom rule, the corresponding action that’s been set will automatically be carried out.
-You can see some of examples of these types of rules below;
+So if an event occurs on one of your organisation’s devices, that’s been specified in a custom rule, the corresponding action that’s been set will automatically be carried out.
+You can see some of the examples of these types of rules below;

 - Approve select mobile devices at the time of device enrollment.

-- Block access to/Account wipe the device if user has more than five failed screen unlock attempts.
+- Block access to/Account wipe the device if a user has more than five failed screen unlock attempts.